-The most common symptoms are abdominal pain and bloody diarrhoea.
+The most common symptoms of ulcerative colitis are abdominal pain and bloody diarrhoea.
 However, some people may also experience the following:

 • Fatigue and a general feeling of tiredness